Affimer

-Affimer molecules are small proteins that bind to target proteins with affinity in the nanomolar range.
+Affimer molecules, also known as adhiron, are small proteins that bind to target proteins with affinity in the nanomolar range.
 These engineered non-antibody binding proteins are designed to mimic the molecular recognition characteristics of monoclonal antibodies in different applications.
 These affinity reagents have been optimized to increase their stability, make them tolerant to a range of temperatures and pH, reduce their size, and to increase their expression in E.coli and mammalian cells.

 Development

 Affimer proteins were developed initially at the MRC Cancer Cell Unit in Cambridge then across two laboratories at the University of Leeds.
 Derived from the cysteine protease inhibitor family of cystatins, which function in nature as cysteine protease inhibitors, these 12–14 kDa proteins share the common tertiary structure of an alpha-helix lying on top of an anti-parallel beta-sheet.

 Affimer proteins display two peptide loops that can all be randomized to bind to desired target proteins, in a similar manner to monoclonal antibodies.
 Stabilization of the two peptides by the protein scaffold constrains the possible conformations that the peptides can take.
 This increases the binding affinity and specificity compared to libraries of free peptides, though can limit the target repertoire of Affimers.